 Coastal Creatures was a two year project (July 2016 - Septmber 2018) which focused on the diverse marine and coastal natural heritage of the North Devon Coast Areas of Outstanding Natural Beauty (AONB).

 Our two year Coastal Creatures project ended in September 2018.
+The project was very generously supported by the Heritage Lottery Fund.
 During the project we ran 247 activities with 11,268 participants.
 We enjoyed raising awareness of our incredible coastal habitats in North Devon and the species found within them.
 It was brilliant to see people at rockpool rambles, mud dipping, intertidal surveys, beach cleans, BioBlitzes and local festivals and events.

 During the project we provided citizen science opportunities to identify, record, enjoy and learn about the varied flora and fauna of our diverse intertidal and coastal habitats.
 To better understand our coast, we focused on four beaches along the AONB coast with a range of habitats and species which were suitable for different audiences, learning levels and styles.
 The focus beaches were Northam Burrows (Westward Ho! and Greysands), Croyde, Lee Bay and Combe Martin.
 Beach profiles can be downloaded here.